-A. Failure of Defendant Federal Agencies and the DRBC to Prepare an EIS
+A. Failure of Defendants to Comply with NEPA and Prepare an EIS

-- 39. On May 19, 2009, the Executive Director of the DRBC issued a determination under Section 3.8 of the Compact (the "Determination") prohibiting natural gas extraction projects (unless authorized by the Commission) within the Basin's "Special Protection Waters," a large portion of the Basin which includes, among other areas, the full extent of the Basin in New York and nearby areas in Pennsylvania which lie within the natural gas bearing formation, called the "Marcellus Shale." - 40.
-The Marcellus Shale is a geologic formation containing substantial amounts of natural gas that are being extracted in Pennsylvania and other states using a technique consisting of first drilling vertically down, then angling toward the shale formation, then drilling horizontally hundreds of feet within the formation, and then hydraulically fracturing the shale (collectively referred to here as "hydrofracking").
-Hydrofracking entails pumping millions gallons of water, sand, and chemicals (some of which are hazardous) deep underground to cause fractures along a horizontal well bore within the shale to release the natural gas trapped within. - 41.
-Hydrofracking allows the extraction of natural gas from "low permeability" geologic formations, such as the Marcellus Shale, from which natural gas could not be economically extracted using conventional technologies.
-While horizontal drilling and hydraulic fracturing are not new technologies when conducted separately, only recently have they been implemented together on a large scale to extract natural gas from low permeability formations.
+- 43. On May 19, 2009, Defendant Collier, as Executive Director of Defendant DRBC, issued a determination under Section 3.8 of the Compact (the "Determination") prohibiting natural gas extraction projects (unless authorized by the Commission) within the Basin's "Special Protection Waters," a large portion of the Basin which includes, among other areas, the full extent of the Basin in New York and nearby areas in Pennsylvania which lie within the natural gas bearing formation, called the "Marcellus Shale." - 44.
+The Marcellus Shale is a geologic formation containing substantial amounts of natural gas that are being extracted in Pennsylvania and other states using hydrofracking, a technique consisting of first drilling vertically down, then angling toward the shale formation, then drilling horizontally hundreds of feet within the formation, and then hydraulically fracturing the shale.
+Hydrofracking entails pumping millions gallons of water, sand, and chemicals (some of which are hazardous) deep underground to cause fractures along a horizontal well bore within the shale to release the natural gas trapped within.

-- 42. Hydrofracking in the Basin will involve pumping millions of gallons of water containing "fracking" additives into the ground under high pressure, at each well.
+- 45. Hydrofracking allows the extraction of natural gas from "low permeability" geologic formations, such as the Marcellus Shale, from which natural gas could not be economically extracted using conventional technologies.
+While horizontal drilling and hydraulic fracturing are not new technologies when conducted separately, only recently have they been implemented together on a large scale to extract natural gas from low permeability formations. - 46.
+Hydrofracking in the Basin will involve pumping millions of gallons of water containing "fracking" additives into the ground under high pressure, at each well.
 The fracking additives include many chemicals which may pose risks to health and the environment, including the aromatic hydrocarbons benzene, toluene, ethylbenzene, and xylene (often referred to as BTEX); microbiocides; glycols; glycol ethers; and petroleum products.
 Flowback water, brought to the surface in the hydrofracking process, and some production water transported to the surface during the production phase, will contain these fracking additives and other potential contaminants, and thus must be properly handled.
-The potential risk that these additives pose to the Delaware Basin must be thoroughly evaluated before natural gas development is authorized. - 43.
-In issuing the Determination, the DRBC Executive Director found that "as a result of water withdrawals, wastewater disposal and other activities, natural gas extraction projects in these [gas bearing] formations may individually or cumulatively affect the water quality of Special Protection Waters by altering their physical, biological, chemical or hydrological characteristics."
-Pending finalization of these regulations, the DRBC has not issued drilling permits for production of natural gas within the Special Protection Areas and, on June 14, 2010, it extended that prohibition to wells intended solely for exploratory purposes with the exception of certain exploratory wells which it has "grandfathered."
-The DRBC estimates that between 15,000 and 18,000 natural gas wells would be developed within the Basin.
+The potential risk that these additives pose to the Delaware Basin must be thoroughly evaluated before natural gas development is authorized. - 47.
+In issuing the Determination, Defendant Collier found that "as a result of water withdrawals, wastewater disposal and other activities, natural gas extraction projects in these [gas bearing] formations may individually or cumulatively affect the water quality of Special Protection Waters by altering their physical, biological, chemical or hydrological characteristics."
+Pending finalization of these regulations, Defendants DRBC and Collier announced a moratorium on issuance by it of permits to allow production of natural gas within the Special Protection Areas and, on June 14, 2010, it extended that moratorium to wells intended solely for exploratory purposes with the exception of certain exploratory wells which it has "grandfathered."